DonJayamanne/pythonVSCode/src/test/datascience/extensionapi/exampleextension/ms-ai-tools-test/README.md

 # AI Tools Extension

-This extension is used for testing the extensibility of the ms-ai-tools.jupyter extension
+This extension is used for testing the extensibility of the ms-toolsai.jupyter extension

 # Testing with this extension